cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 }
 ```

-## Listing Analysis Groups
+## Listing App Groups

-Secured Endpoint: GET /secured/app-groups
+Secured Endpoint: GET /apps/categories

-Delegates to metadactyl: GET /secured/app-groups

-Unsecured Endpoint: GET /public-app-groups

-Delegates to metadactyl: GET /public-app-groups
+Delegates to metadactyl: GET /apps/categories

-These endpoints are passthroughs to the metadactyl endpoints using the same
+This endpoint is a passthrough to the metadactyl endpoint using the same path.
-paths.
 Please see the metadactyl documentation for more information.

 ## Listing Individual Analyses